-She’s currently based between New York City and Athens, Greece, covering stories about gender, migration and human rights issues in developing countries and post-conflict environments.
+She’s currently based between New York City, Athens, Greece, and Northern Iraq covering stories about gender, migration and human rights issues.
 She’s a member of the Migration Newsroom, an independent investigative journalist collective created to address the lack of scrutiny in the E.U.
 Fahrinisa regularly reports from the US, Europe, Turkey, India, Jordan and Iraq.

-Fahrinisa’s work has been featured in a number of publications, including: National Geographic, The Guardian, National Public Radio, Public PRI The World, Al Jazeera English, Vox, Slate, AJ+, BBC and CNN, among others.
+Fahrinisa’s work has been featured in a number of publications, including: National Geographic, The Guardian, NPR, PRX The World, Al Jazeera English, Vox, Slate, AJ+, BBC and CNN, among others.

 Fahrinisa has a BA in Linguistics from Hunter College, City University of New York (2008), an MB in Intercultural Communications from the University of London (2010), and an MS in Journalism from the Columbia Journalism School (2016).
 Fahrinisa has also completed several certificate courses in analogue and digital photography at The International Center of Photography in New York City.
-Previously, Fahrinisa lived in Mumbai, India where she worked as a documentary photographer and communications manager at Atma Education from 2012 to 2015.
+Previously, Fahrinisa lived in Mumbai, India where she worked as a documentary photographer and writer from 2012 to 2015.
 Fahrinisa holds dual American/Italian citizenship.

 Fahrinisa is a member of: